 Photograph: Erica Parise/Netflix

 GLOW is original, GLOW is funny, GLOW is entertaining.
-Gearing up for its fourth and final season, the show is about the 1980s' syndicated women's professional wrestling circuit—the Gorgeous Ladies of Wrestling (GLOW).
-Alison Brie shines as Ruth "Zoya the Destroya" Wilder but it's Betty Gilpin's Debbie "Liberty Belle" Eagan that has captured the hearts of critics and the public alike, even landing an oustanding supporting actress in a comedy series nomination at the 2019 Emmy awards.
+Although originally renewed for a fourth and final season, the streaming network reversed its decision given COVID-19-related production problems.
+Still, you should take the time to binge the first three seasons about the 1980s' syndicated women's professional wrestling circuit—the Gorgeous Ladies of Wrestling (GLOW).
+Alison Brie shines as Ruth "Zoya the Destroya" Wilder but it's Betty Gilpin's Debbie "Liberty Belle" Eagan that has captured the hearts of critics and the public alike, even landing an oustanding supporting actress in a comedy series nomination at the 2019 and 2020 Emmy awards.

 Photograph: Sam Taylor